 It’s the one time of year to see a truly exclusive sight

-We’ve often seen a glimpse of the Palace on TV and in photographs of momentous occasions, but it is definitely much more rare to get to see what happens behind closed doors.
-And every summer, the magnificent State Rooms and Gardens are opened for 10 weeks, offering lucky visitors the chance to see something really special.
+We’ve often seen a glimpse of the Palace on TV and in photographs of momentous occasions, but it is definitely much rarer to get to see what happens behind closed doors.
+And every summer, the magnificent State Rooms, and Gardens are opened for 10 weeks, offering lucky visitors the chance to see something really special.

 The Palace is located centrally, making it easy to get to.
 If you’re staying in any of the hotels close to Paddington Station, then you can reach the palace by public transport, or even by walking.
 It’s important to book in advance though, if you plan to visit, as it’s extremely popular and can get busy.